-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020

 (All amounts in the notes are shown in Egyptian Pounds unless otherwise stated)

 O. Current and deferred income tax

 The income tax for the year is calculated on the basis of the tax laws enacted at the financial position date, Management periodically evaluates tax situation through tax returns, taking into account the differences that may arise from some interpretations issued by administrative or regulatory authorities, and establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authority.